USB Universal Serial Bus Explained

 The basic concept of USB was for an interface that would be able to connect a variety of computer peripheral devices, such as keyboards and mice, to PCs.
 However, since its introduction, the applications for USB have widened and it has been used for many other purposes including, including measurement and automation.

 In terms of performance, USB 1.1 enabled a maximum throughput of 12 Mbps, but with the introduction of USB 2.0 the maximum speed is 480 Mbps.
+USB 3 and its enhancements took this to 10 Gbps and then USB 4 had a maximum of 80Gbps

 USB connectors

 The USB system has a series of different connectors - the largest is the Type A USB connector, but there are also mini and micro versions as well as A and B types.
-A new Type C connector has also been introduced to provide the performance needed for the latest version of USB.
+A new Type C connector has also been introduced to provide the performance needed for the latest versions of USB.

 USB 3 type A connector